-Academic relationships developed between professors/teacher's assistants and students play a large role in a student's professional and intellectual development.
-Research has shown multiple positive effects of academic relationships such as increases in achievement, motivation and learning.
+Academic relationships developed between students and professors or teaching assistants play a large role in a student's professional and intellectual development.
+Research has shown multiple positive effects of academic relationships such as increases in achievement, motivation, and learning.

-Here are some tips that Columbia students have had about interacting with their professors and quick tips for developing a solid academic relationship!
+Here are some tips from Columbia students about interacting with professors and developing a solid academic relationship:

-How do I address my professor in an email and face-to-face?
+How do I address my professor in an email or in person?

 - Be formal.
-Avoid text message abbreviations and chat language that you use with your friends.
-A good way to gauge your language is by asking yourself, “Would I use this language in a graded paper?”
+Avoid text message abbreviations and chat language used with friends.
+A good gauge is to ask, “Would I use this language in a graded paper?”

-- Though not all professors care about propriety, it’s best to be safe for those who do!
-You might call her/him “Professor” instead of Dr., Mr., Ms., etc.
+- Though not all professors care about propriety, it’s best to be safe for those who do.
+You might address them as “Professor,” instead of Dr., Mr., Ms., etc.

-- When addressing an email, “Hey!” is not an appropriate opening.
-Instead, try “Dear Professor [last name],…”
+- When beginning an email, “Hey!” is not an appropriate opening.
+Instead, try “Dear Professor [last name].”

 - Get to the point.
-Be concise and clear about the purpose of your emails.
+Be concise and clear about the purpose of the email.

-- Re-read and edit your email before hitting ‘send.’
+- Re-read and edit an email before hitting “Send.”

 How should I schedule an appointment?

 - Read the syllabus!
-If you are in a course with the professor currently, the process to schedule appointments is usually explained on the syllabus.
+The process to schedule appointments is usually explained there.

-- Check out her/his office door.
-Professors will often have a sign on their office door explaining how to make an appointment or when office hours are held.
+- Check out their office door.
+Professors often have a sign on their office door explaining how to make an appointment or when office hours are held.

-- If you are not currently in a course with that professor, go to the department office – you might be able to find information on bulletin boards or her/his office.
+- If not currently in a course with that professor, go to the department office; information about their office hours or how to contact them might be posted on a bulletin board.

-- If you are comfortable approaching a professor in person, check out her/his class schedule and stop in at the end of class.
+- Comfortable approaching a professor in person?
+Review their class schedule and stop in at the end of class.

-- When emailing a professor to schedule appointments, give options of availability – this will make it easier for your professor to find a time to meet with you.
+- When emailing a professor to schedule appointments, give options of availability; this will make it easier for the professor to find a time to meet with you.

-- Don’t forget - professors are busy, too!
-Give professors at least a week to respond.
+- Remember that professors are busy, too.
+Give them at least a week to respond.

 How can I develop an academic relationship with my professor?

-- Go to office hours to talk about a topic that your professor has expertise in.
+- Go to office hours to talk about a topic in which your professor has expertise.

-- Ask your professor about their career path, research or experiences.
+- Ask about their career path, research, or experiences.
 Ask for advice on careers and programs of study.

-- You might want to try emailing more than one professor whom you would like to develop a relationship with.
-The reality is that some professors may not respond, so reaching out to more than one professor will give you greater odds of establishing an academic relationship with someone whose work you find interesting.
+- You might want to try emailing more than one professor.
+The reality is that some professors may not respond, so reaching out to more than one will improve the odds of establishing an academic relationship with someone whose work you find interesting.

 How should I prepare for a meeting with my professor?